lorossi/circle-city-maps/README.md

 3. For each building, assign a colour that is not used by any of its neighbours
 4. If no colour is available, fill the building with a random colour

-The algorithm is repeated multiple times *(about 50)*, and only the best result is used.
+The algorithm is applied multiple times *(about 50)*, and only the best outcome is used.
 A few buildings *(less than 0.01% of the total)* might have the same colour as a neighbour, but I think that this is not a big deal: the buildings are small enough to not be noticed.
+After spending quite some time on this idea, I then realized that you can barely notice the difference between the greedy algorithm and random colours, but hey, at least I tried.

 After selecting colours for buildings and features, the map is finally drawn on an image: all these steps are taken care of by the `circle-city.py` script.

 A CLI version of the script is also available, and it can be used to generate a single map from the command line: this is useful for... well...
 I don't know, but it felt weird to not make it since every aspect of the code was already there, ready to be parameterized (no hardcoded values have been used!).
 It is found in the `city-cli.py` script.

+Check the [Usage](#usage-of-circle-citypy) section for more information about the command line arguments.

 Finally, the last script, (`compose.py`) can be used to compose multiple maps into a single image, which can be used as a poster or as a wallpaper.